arrorLabArts/privacy-policies/firesats-wallet.md

 Effective Date: 17.08.2023

-Thank you for choosing FireSats Wallet ("we", "us", or "our") as your custodial Bitcoin SV (BSV) wallet application.
-This Privacy Policy outlines how we collect, use, disclose, and safeguard your personal information in relation to the FireSats Wallet mobile application (the "App").
+Thank you for choosing FireSat Wallet ("we", "us", or "our") as your custodial Bitcoin SV (BSV) wallet application.
+This Privacy Policy outlines how we collect, use, disclose, and safeguard your personal information in relation to the FireSat Wallet mobile application (the "App").
 By using the App, you consent to the practices described in this Privacy Policy.

 ### Information We Collect